mctinker/Map-Tasker/README_PyPl.md

 MapTasker has a built-in auto-updater.
 If a new version is available, a "New Version" button will appear allowing the user to install the new version and relaunch MapTasker.
 If the auto-updater does not work, then use one of the following:

-via uv: `uv sync --upgrade-package maptasker` view pip: `pip install --upgrade maptasker`
+- via uv: `uv sync --upgrade-package maptasker`
+- via pip: `pip install --upgrade maptasker`

+The older desktop version is available if needed:

+- via uv: `uv add maptasker==10.2.7`
+- via pip: `pip install maptasker==10.2.7`

 For further details, refer to [the project on Github.](https://github.com/mctinker/Map-Tasker)